 As a tactic in spreading public memes, this works in the subconscious to make one stop, throw up their hands, and give up on driving an electric car.
 If they don't really help, then why bother switching, right?
 Some even believe that electric cars are environmentally worse than gasoline cars.

-Despite the naysayer claims, a proper accounting of emissions footprint shows that, in the U.S., electric cars, even running on coal powered electricity, are cleaner than gasoline compatriots.
-Some studies have looked at countries like China or India, with their heavy reliance on coal and weak environmental protections, found that electric cars running on their electricity is dirtier, and therefore claimed all electric cars are dirtier than gasoline.
+Despite the naysayer claims, a proper accounting of emissions footprint shows that, in the U.S. and many countries, electric cars, even running on coal powered electricity, are cleaner than gasoline compatriots.
+Some studies looking at countries like China or India, with their heavy reliance on coal and weak environmental protections, found that electric cars running on their electricity is dirtier, and therefore claimed all electric cars are dirtier than gasoline.